top of page

 • Integrated existing content style guide into workflows for consistency

-Application content heuristic evaluation
+Content heuristic evaluation

 As part of my content audit, I performed a heuristic evaluation on our most popular application for New Business services, simply called the "Commercial & Industrial Application."